NCCHCA Member Login

 Bachelor’s degree in nursing or related field

-Minimum of 5 years of experience in a healthcare management role
+Minimum of 3 years progressive healthcare management or 5 years of experience in a healthcare management role

 Strong leadership and communication skills